 Sure, it may not look like a traditional pie, but with filling this good, I wanted to really pile it on, and a standard pie pan simply couldn’t accommodate my ideal proportions.
 And of course, spice is a matter of preference, so if you’re a real chili-head, go ahead and pack it in, but beware; The difference between 1/2 of and 1 whole chipotle is astounding.

-5 Tablespoons Non-Dairy Margarine or Coconut Oil, Melted
+- 5 Tablespoons Vegan Butter or Coconut Oil, Melted

 Chipotle Sweet Potato Filling:

 - 1 Cup Dark Brown Sugar, Firmly Packed

 - 1/2 – 1 Small Chipotle, Canned in Adobo Sauce